 Perimenopause is the transition before menopause and can last for several years.
 You may notice shortening cycles with heavier periods during this time.

-Research suggests that women over forty often have cycles with longer luteal phases and a shortened follicular phase.
-One study that followed a group of women between the ages of 42 and 52 for three years found that cycles shorter than 21 days were common in early perimenopause and associated with not ovulating (anovulation).
+Research suggests that women over forty often have cycles with longer luteal phases2 and a shortened follicular phase3.
+One study4 that followed a group of women between the ages of 42 and 52 for three years found that cycles shorter than 21 days were common in early perimenopause and associated with not ovulating (anovulation).

-As you get closer to menopause, cycles may lengthen or alternate between shorter and longer, becoming much more erratic.
+As you get closer to menopause5, cycles may lengthen or alternate between shorter and longer, becoming much more erratic.
 Eventually, your period stops coming as you no longer ovulate.

 Reasons for a Short Menstrual Cycle